AAP candidate Suresh Khopde fights a lone battle in Baramati

-AAP’s Suresh Khopde is fighting the elections without any support or backing from party leaders; he claims to have only a handful of workers involved in his campaign
+AAP’s Suresh Khopde, a retired IPS officer is fighting the elections without any support or backing from party leaders; he claims to have only a handful of workers involved in his campaign

 With the Aam Aadmi Party (AAP) fighting tooth and nail to emerge victorious in the Lok Sabha elections, they have pitted strong contenders in all major constituencies to make this happen.
 With each AAP contestant receiving a fair amount of backing and support, Baramati constituency seems to be an exception.